GD Topic - Funding Democracy: Are Electoral Bonds a Boon or Bane?

 Candidates taking the MBA entrance exam must prepare for the Group Discussion Round as it is an important part of the MBA admission process.
 "Electoral Bonds" is one of the most debatable GD topics.
 Learn about Electoral Bonds and their positive and negative impact on the Indian Economy in this article.

-Students preparing for MBA admission must know that once they have cleared the entrance exam, they have to appear for the Group Discussion and Personal Interview Round.
-Various MBA exams such as CAT, XAT, SNAP, NMAT, MAH MBA CET, etc., conduct Group Discussion Rounds as a part of the admission process.
-Candidates must ensure thorough GD preparation to increase their chances of getting admission in MBA at B-schools and institutions.
+GDs show how effectively a candidate can communicate under pressure.
+Students preparing for MBA admission have to appear for the Group Discussion and Personal Interview Round after clearing the entrance exam.
+Various MBA exams, such as CAT, XAT, SNAP, NMAT, MAH MBA CET, etc., conduct Group Discussion Rounds.
+Candidates must ensure thorough GD preparation to increase their chances of getting admission in MBA.

 Funding Democracy: Are Electoral Bonds a Boon or Bane?

-In India, political funding has long been a heated debate topic, especially concerning transparency, influence, and accountability in election campaigns.
-To curb the influence of black money in political donations and ensure transparency, Late Arun Jaitley, the former Finance Minister announced Electoral Bonds during the 2017 Budget Session & introduced the electoral bonds scheme in January 2018.
-This scheme allows individuals, companies, and institutions to donate funds to political parties anonymously through the banking system.
-While the government advocates for this system as a step towards transparency, critics argue that it opens the door to non-transparent funding and corporate influence in politics.
+In India, political funding has long been a heated debate topic, especially when it comes to transparency, influence, and accountability in election campaigns.
+Late Arun Jaitley, the former Finance Minister, announced Electoral Bonds during the 2017 Budget Session.
+He introduced the electoral bonds scheme in January 2018.
+This scheme allows individuals, companies, and institutions to donate funds to political parties anonymously.
+The funds are donated through the banking system.
+The basic motive behind electoral bonds is to control the influence of black money in political donations and to ensure transparency.
+The Indian government believes that this system is a step towards transparency.
+However, many critics argue that electoral bonds open the door to non-transparent funding and corporate influence in politics.

 For a Group Discussion (GD) on this topic, students can examine both perspectives and explore whether electoral bonds make political funding fair or unfair in India.